-General season Elk and Deer permits are only available to Hopi Tribal members through the draw process (See Page 15) and through the leftover permits process (See page 15).
-Non-Hopi Tribal members enrolled with another federally recognized Tribe are eligible to apply for Leftover General Season Elk Permits including Minor Elk Permits.
-(See page 15).
+General season Elk and Deer permits are only available to Hopi Tribal members through the draw process and through the leftover permits process (See Current Hopi Hunting & Trapping Proclamations).
+Non-Hopi Tribal members enrolled with another federally recognized Tribe or Canadian First Nations Tribe are eligible to apply for Depredation Elk Permits and Leftover General Season Elk Permits including Minor Elk Permits.
+(See Current Hopi Hunting & Trapping Proclamations).
 Only eligible minors, ages 14-17 years old at the time of the hunt may apply for minor permits.
-If you obtain a general season deer or elk permit, you may harvest one animal of the species and sex specified on your permit, and may hunt only during the dates and for the species specified on your permit.
+If you obtain a general season deer or elk permit, you may harvest one animal of the species and sex specified on your permit and may hunt only during the dates and for the species specified on your permit.
 You may hunt using any legal method of take specifically authorized in these Regulations.
-Hunters shall hunt only in the Game Management Unit(s) specified on your permit.
-Hunting in a Game Management Unit other than the Game Management Unit specified on your permit is prohibited.
+Hunters shall hunt only in the game management unit(s) specified on your permit.
+Hunting in a game management unit other than the game management unit specified on your permit is prohibited.